videlec/max_plus/README.md

 # Sage library for max-plus matrix identities

 To run the library you need to install Sage (http://sagemath.org).
-Then clone this repository (or download all the files).
+Then clone this repository (or download all the file `max_plus.py`).
 Go to the directory where you downloaded the file.
 Start Sage and run

-    sage: %runfile int_max_plus.pyx
     sage: %runfile max_plus.py

 Once that done, you can create symbolic matrices with the following functions